imsteev/recipebook/README.md

 air
 ```

+### Environment Variables
+Generate a 32-byte key for `SESSION_SECRET` and make sure it's available in your environment.
+An `.env.example` file is provided in case you want to cp into `.env` to use in development.

 ### TailwindCSS
 This project uses [TailwindCSS](https://tailwindcss.com/) for styling.
 If you
 have Node installed, you can use Bun or Node to watch for file changes in order